-All staff should recognise that sexual violence and sexual harassment: can occur between two children of any age and sex; exist on a continuum and may overlap; can occur online and offline.
+All staff should recognise that sexual violence and sexual harassment: can occur between two children of any age and sex. exist on a continuum and may overlap, can occur online and offline.
 All victims must be taken seriously and offered appropriate support.
-Staff must note that evidence shows some groups are more at risk than others including girls, children with SEND, and LGBT children.
-Staff must:
+Staff

-- make clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - challenge all behaviours that are potentially criminal in nature including grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts; - not tolerate or dismiss incidents as being "banter", "just having a laugh", "boys being boys" or "part of growing up"; - read the additional information pertaining to child on child abuse, sexual violence and sexual harassment found in this document and in part five of Keeping Children Safe in Education 2023; - reiterate and ensure that young people have open lines of communication to adults, especially young people who are LGBT - act in line with their Academy's Behaviour Policy and report any incidents of this nature using the Initial Concern Referral Record (Appendix 1).
+- make clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - challenge all behaviours that are potentially criminal in nature including grabbing bottoms, breasts, and genitalia, flicking bras and lifting up skirts. - not tolerate or dismiss incidents as being "banter", "just having a laugh", "boys being boys" or "part of growing up". - read the additional information pertaining to child-on-child abuse, sexual violence and sexual harassment found in this document and in part five of Keeping Children Safe in Education 2024. - reiterate and ensure that young people have open lines of communication to adults, especially young people who are LGBT - act in line with their Academy's Behaviour Policy and report any incidents of this nature using the Initial Concern Referral Record (Appendix 1).